LucasFoulkes/obsidian-vault/Media/Books.md

 # Organized Science Fiction and Fantasy Book List

+### Landscape with invisible hand
+about aliens kinda cute there is a film about it.
+UNREAD

+### Dragon's Egg
+hard science tiny aliens on neutron start hard science.
+UNREAD
 ## Classic Science Fiction
 - "1984" by George Orwell
 - "The Time Machine" by H.G.
 Wells